serilog-contrib/serilog-formatting-log4net/README.md

 ### Property filter

 By default, Log4NetTextFormatter serializes all Serilog properties.
-You can filter out some properties by configuring a a custom property filter delegate:
+You can filter out some properties by configuring a custom property filter delegate:

 ```c#
 new Log4NetTextFormatter(c => c.UsePropertyFilter((_, name) => name != "MySecretProperty"))